 If you’re looking for an all-purpose pizza pan, the coupe pan is your best bet.
 You can bake the pizza on it, slice it, and serve it to your customers without skipping a beat, which is especially helpful in busy kitchens.

 This type of pan is usually made from durable aluminum or hard-coated anodized aluminum, so it’s perfectly suited for commercial kitchens that serve up plenty of wear and tear.
-Coupe pans are what you picture when you think of pizza pans; they’re thin, round, flat and perfect for standard pizzas.
+Coupe pans are what you picture when you think of pizza pans; they’re thin and round - perfect for standard pizzas.

 Deep Dish Pizza Pans

-Deep dish pizzas are incredible, but they do require a specialized pan to make.
-Deep dish pizza pans have high walls to create that distinctive, thick crust that’s still soft and chewy.
+Deep dish pizzas are incredible, but they do require a specialized pan.
+Deep dish pizza pans have sides to create that distinctive, thick crust that’s still soft and chewy.

-The high walls also allow you to stuff the pizza with plenty of toppings for a loaded, delicious pie.
+The sides also allow you to stuff the pizza with plenty of toppings for a loaded, delicious pie.
 These pans come in square, rectangular, and round options depending on the style you want to serve.
+Rectangular or square deep dish pizza pans are also called Detroit-style pizza pans, round deep dish are also called Chicago-style pizza pans.

-Straight sided pans take up more space in the kitchen but give that definitive corner.
-Tapered sided pizza pans nest and stack saving valuable space and still give a great crust but not quite the sharp corner of the straight sided versions.
+Straight sided deep dish pans take up more space in the kitchen but give that definitive corner.
+Tapered deep dish pizza pans nest and stack saving valuable space and still give a great crust but not quite the sharp corner of the straight sided versions.

 Perforated Pizza Pans

 Perforated pizza pans are another versatile option for commercial kitchens.
-Perforated pans are just like regular (coupe) pans except they have holes on the bottom of the pan.
-These holes are designed to increase airflow and produce a crispier crust with a darker hue to ensure you’re never left with a soggy or undercooked crust.
+Perforated pans are just like regular pans except they have holes on the bottom of the pan.
+These holes are designed to increase airflow and produce a crispier crust and to decrease cook times.

 Perforated pans are round and typically made from lightweight aluminum and come in a variety of perforation options to choose from, including large holes, small holes, holes in just the middle, and half perforated pizza pans with fewer holes.